 At the Juniors, children are exposed to these dimensions and discuss these along with the 3 curriculum aims in every lesson.

 How do our schools follow the Staffordshire Agreed Syllabus?

 At Heathfields Infant and Wilnecote Junior Academy, we plan and deliver our RE curriculum in line with the Staffordshire Agreed Syllabus.
 We use the Discovery RE programme which underpins most of our R.E. curriculum, however, with changes consistently happening in schools we are also developing and adapting our own curriculum to ensure that our children can become 'religiously literate'.
 In doing so, we have developed our teaching of both Islam and Sikhism to broaden our children's narrow world view.
 In selecting Sikhism, we took each of the other main religions (Hinduism, Judaism and Buddhism) into account along with the religious background of our school.
-We do not have many children of different religions other than Christianity in our school so chose the religion, that through research, we have found shares similar values and practises to Islam and Christianity so that the children can compare the practises and ways of life across these diverse religions.
+We do not have many children of different religions other than Christianity in our school so chose the religion, that through research, we have found shares similar values and practises to Islam and Christianity so that the children can compare and contrast the practises and ways of life across these diverse religions.